sbxte/MLogWiki/README.md

 If you'd like to contribute additional information or perhaps see a possible improvement, feel free to submit a pull request.

+# To Do

+- Add in-game images depicting the logic examples.
+- Translate into more languages.
+- *Wiki Logo?*